kworam/ProcScript/README.md

 The `fnGetForEachArray` property of the config object is a function that returns an array.
 ProcScript calls this function once, at Proc startup time.
 It then executes the Proc once for each member of the resulting array.

-The block functions of a `ForEach` Proc can use the following support functions:
+The `ForEach' example above makes uses of the following loop support functions:

 `Proc.getCurrentForEachItem()`			returns the current item in the `ForEach` array.

 `Proc.getCurrentLoopIterationIndex()`	returns the current iteration count of the `ForEach` Proc *(zero-based)*.

-WhileTest Procs
+These loop support functions can be used in any type of loop Proc.

+While loops
 --------------------------

-If the config object you pass to `PS.defineProc` contains an `fnWhileTest` property, you define a `WhileTest` looping Proc.
+If the config object you pass to `PS.defineProc` contains an `fnWhileTest` property, you will define a `While` loop Proc.
 Here is an example:

-    var MyWhileTestProc = PS.defineProc({
+    var WhileProc = PS.defineProc({

-        name: "MyWhileTestProc",
+        name: "WhileProc",
         fnGetSignature: function () {
             return {
                 input1: ["string"],